Tucson Bankruptcy Blog

 Read Related Posts:

 Pending transactions, such as checks and debits must be considered prior to filing the bankruptcy petition.
 This issue was addressed with In re Brubaker, 443 B.R.
-176 (2011), when a debtor filed bankruptcy with a scheduled account balance of $513, when in fact the...read more
+176 (2011), when a debtor filed bankruptcy with a scheduled account balance of $513, when...read more

 Arizona law protects inherited IRA funds from creditors, even when the plan beneficiary files for bankruptcy.read more